-Consistent with prior years, the Company's annual goodwill and other indefinite-life intangible assets impairment test is performed on October 1st of each year.
-Additionally, as the Spin-Off was a significant financial event, an interim goodwill and other indefinite-life intangible assets impairment test as of November 1, 2013, the Spin-Off date, was performed.
-For the November 1st impairment test, the forecasted cash flows for each applicable property was updated to include the rent expense to be paid to GLPI under the Master Lease.
+For 2013, as the Spin-Off was a significant financial event, an interim goodwill and other indefinite-life intangible assets impairment test as of November 1, 2013, the Spin-Off date, was performed.
+For the November 1, 2013 impairment test, the forecasted cash flows for each applicable property was updated to include the rent expense to be paid to GLPI under the Master Lease.
+As of a result of the impairment test, we recorded pre-tax impairment charges of \$1,058.4 million

-During the year ended December 31, 2013, as of a result of the fourth quarter impairment tests, we recorded pre-tax impairment charges of \$1,058.4 million (\$842.9 million, net of taxes), as we determined that a portion of the value of our goodwill and other intangible assets was impaired.
-The impairment charge by segment was as follows: Midwest, \$825.7 million pre-tax (\$681.5 million, net of taxes); Southern Plains, \$196.5 million pre-tax (\$132.9 million, net of taxes); and Other, \$36.2 million pre-tax (\$28.5 million, net of taxes).
+(\$842.9 million, net of taxes) for the year ended December 31, 2013, as we determined that a portion of the value of our goodwill and other intangible assets was impaired.
+The impairment charge by segment was as follows: East/Midwest, \$429.6 million pre-tax (\$348.8 million, net of taxes); Southern Plains, \$592.6 million pre-tax (\$465.6 million, net of taxes); and Other, \$36.2 million pre-tax (\$28.5 million, net of taxes).

-Additionally, as a result of a new gaming license being awarded for the development of a new casino in Sioux City, Iowa to another applicant in April 2013, we recorded a pre-tax impairment charge of \$71.8 million (\$70.5 million, net of taxes) for Argosy Casino Sioux City for the quarter ended June 30, 2013, as we determined that the fair value of our Sioux City reporting unit was less than its carrying amount based on the Company's analysis of the estimated future expected cash flows the Company anticipates receiving from the operations of this facility.
+Additionally, as a result of a new gaming license being awarded for the development of a new casino in Sioux City, Iowa to another applicant in April 2013, we recorded a pre-tax impairment charge of \$71.8 million (\$70.5 million, net of taxes) for Argosy Casino Sioux City during the three months ended June 30, 2013, as we determined that the fair value of our Sioux City reporting unit was less than its carrying amount based on the Company's analysis of the estimated future expected cash flows the Company anticipated receiving from the operations of this facility.

-Consistent with prior years, we believe at this time all of our reporting units are at risk of goodwill and other intangible asset impairment charges in future periods regardless of the margin by which the current fair value of our reporting units exceed their carrying value and that such margin cannot and should not be relied upon to predict which properties are most at risk for future impairment charges.
+Consistent with prior years, we believe at this time all of our reporting units with goodwill and other intangible assets are at risk to have impairment charges in future periods regardless of the margin by which the current fair value of our reporting units exceed their carrying value and that such margin cannot and should not be relied upon to predict which properties are most at risk for future impairment charges.
 This is because the revenue and earning streams in our industry can vary significantly based on various circumstances, which in many cases are outside of the Company's control, and as such are extremely difficult to predict and quantify.
 We have disclosed several of these circumstances in the "Risk Factors" section of this Annual Report on Form 10-K. For instance, changes in legislation that approves gaming in nearby jurisdictions, further expansion of gaming in jurisdictions where we currently operate, new state legislation that requires the implementation of smoking bans at our casinos or any other events outside of our control that make the customer experience less desirable.

 Once an impairment of goodwill or other indefinite-life intangible assets has been recorded, it cannot be reversed.
-Because our goodwill and indefinite-life intangible assets are not amortized, there may be volatility in reported income because impairment losses, if any, are likely to occur irregularly and in varying amounts.
-Intangible assets that have a definite-life are amortized on a straight-line basis over their estimated useful lives or related service contract.
+Because our goodwill and indefinitelife intangible assets are not amortized, there may be volatility in reported income because impairment losses, if any, are likely to occur irregularly and in varying amounts.
+Intangible assets that have a definite- life are amortized on a straight-line basis over their estimated useful lives or related service contract.
 We review the carrying value of our intangible assets that have a definite-life for possible impairment whenever events or changes in circumstances indicate that their carrying value may not be recoverable.
 If the carrying amount of the intangible assets that have a definite-life exceed their fair value, an impairment loss is recognized.

-The Company's remaining goodwill and other intangible assets by reporting unit at December 31, 2013 is shown below (in thousands):
+The Company's remaining goodwill and other intangible assets by reporting unit at December 31, 2014 is shown below (in thousands):